Icy Health

 Along with normal eye drooping problems.
 Other serious complications of swelling in the eyes may include Macular Edema and Anaphylaxis.

-This is an unavoidable issue for this is serious to such an extent that it can lead to pithy vision loss.
+This is an unavoidable issue, for it is serious to the extent that it can lead to concise vision loss.
+There are various reasons for this as well.
+Its impact on a patient’s disease proneness is varied.

 Coming to the consequential part, the impact of macular edema may vary from person to person based on their disease-resistant ability.

 The patients undergoing diabetes are the probable condition for developing macular diabetes.
 Such a diabetic presence can cause macular edema.
-This is known as diabetic retinopathy.
+This is known as diabetic retinopathy5.
 But, in people with no disease proneness, one may undergo obstructed vision or double vision.

-Other serious symptoms may include
+Other serious symptoms may include,

 2.6.
 Insect Bite

-Insect bites affect the eyes too.
-This results in a swollen eye.
-If not treated properly eye infections can occur.
-So, if any insect has bitten you in the eyes such as bugs like bees or ants, you should not delay and reach the doctor immediately.
-First, a few household techniques can be applied in the initial infection to reduce swelling or related allergic reaction but if you find out that the infection is not cured properly, take medical treatment.
+Insect bites can also affect the eyes, resulting in a swollen eye.
+If not treated properly, eye infections can occur.
+So, if any insect has bitten you in the eyes, such as bugs like bees or ants, you should not delay and reach the doctor immediately.

 2.7.
 Blepharitis

-Blepharitis doesn’t just result in red and rash eyes, eye irritation or tear production is affected all the same.
 Subsequently, people suffering from this may feel agitated, angry, and annoyed about it.
-There are symptoms concerning blepharitis such as itching, reddishness in eyelashes or lids, etc.
+There are symptoms concerning blepharitis6 such as itching, reddishness in eyelashes or lids, etc.

 However, there are diagnoses prescribed to get rid of blepharitis.

 First, steps to reduce the probability of the occurrence of swollen eyes.
+Second, to eradicate the gravity of the impact.

 3. Medical Treatment